serain/serain.github.io/_posts/2019-01-09-kubelet-from-anonymous-to-cluster-admin.markdown

 ## Access to the Nodes

-Access to the underlying nodes' filesystem can be obtained by mounting the node's root directory into a container deployed in a pod.
+Access to an underlying node's filesystem can be obtained by mounting the node's root directory into a container deployed in a pod.

 The following YAML, `node-access.yaml`, mounts the host node's filesystem to `/host` in a container that spawns a reverse shell back to an attacker: